anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/Alias.md

 ---

 # Stereotype `«Alias»`
-Stereotype `«Alias»` can be used to express that an model element also has an alternative name.
+Stereotype `«Alias»` can be used to express that a model element also has an alternative name.
 This might be helpful in case that there is a renaming of elements.
 Alternate name might be displayed in model report.

 <br>